Abhixs1/Draw-Diagram/README.md

-🚀 Diagram Studio with Secure Authentication and Version Control
+# 🚀 Diagram Studio with Secure Authentication and Version Control

 An enterprise-ready web application for creating, managing, and version-controlling diagrams.
-Built with Angular, .NET (C#), JointJS, and deployed on Azure.
+Built with **Angular**, **.NET (C#)**, **JointJS**, and deployed on **Azure**.

+---

-✨ Key Features
+## ✨ Key Features

-🔐 Secure Authentication
+### 🔐 Secure Authentication

-Integrated Microsoft Authentication Library (MSAL) for enterprise-level login and user identity management.
+- Integrated **Microsoft Authentication Library (MSAL)** for enterprise-level login and user identity management.

-Supports Azure AD for secure access control and session management.
+- Supports **Azure AD** for secure access control and session management.

-🎨 Interactive Diagram Studio
+### 🎨 Interactive Diagram Studio

-Fully functional drag-and-drop canvas for creating diagrams, flowcharts, and workflows.
+- Fully functional **drag-and-drop canvas** for creating diagrams, flowcharts, and workflows.

-Rich customization with shapes, connectors, colors, text labels, and styling tools.
+- Rich customization with **shapes, connectors, colors, text labels, and styling tools**.

-Intuitive studio design for a seamless user experience.
+- Intuitive studio design for a seamless user experience.

-🗂️ Advanced Version Control
+### 🗂️ Advanced Version Control

-Each diagram supports multiple versions with full history tracking.
+- Each diagram supports **multiple versions with full history tracking**.

-Save, load, and rollback diagrams to previous versions easily.
+- Save, load, and rollback diagrams to previous versions easily.

-Secure diagram storage in SQL database.
+- Secure diagram storage in **SQL database**.

-📝 Diagram and Template Management
+### 📝 Diagram and Template Management

-Full CRUD operations (Create, Read, Update, Delete) for diagrams and templates.
+- Full **CRUD operations** (Create, Read, Update, Delete) for diagrams and templates.

-Home dashboard with interactive cards for quick access to saved projects and templates.
+- **Home dashboard** with interactive cards for quick access to saved projects and templates.

-📈 Scalability & Architecture
+### 📈 Scalability & Architecture

-Frontend-Backend separation with REST APIs for modularity.
+- **Frontend-Backend separation** with REST APIs for modularity.

-Designed for cloud deployment on Azure ensuring performance and scalability.
+- Designed for **cloud deployment on Azure** ensuring performance and scalability.

-Clean, maintainable codebase following industry best practices.
+- Clean, maintainable codebase following **industry best practices**.

+---

 ![WhatsApp Image 2025-09-12 at 6 54 05 PM](https://github.com/user-attachments/assets/63e0a14a-ec75-48b5-9ee1-f1fb22e81b20)